sap-tutorials/Tutorials/tutorials/cp-starter-digitalexp-mobilecards-2-create/cp-starter-digitalexp-mobilecards-2-create.md

 ![MobileCards](img_301.png)

->**Note**: In CF trial accounts, all applications are stopped every night for saving resources.
+>**note:** In CF trial accounts, all applications are stopped every night for saving resources.
 This is by design.

 >If you see some trouble during on-boarding process, make sure that Mobile Services app state is in **Started** mode.
 In SAP Cloud Platform cockpit, navigate to subaccount > Spaces> Applications
 >![MobileCards](img_102.png)